redwoodjs/redwood/docs/docs/tutorial/foreword.md

 :::info

-This tutorial assumes you are using version >= 0.50.0 (or v1.0 release candidate final.1) of RedwoodJS.
+This tutorial assumes you are using version 1.0.0 or greater of RedwoodJS.

 :::